nurainir/nurainir.github.io/index.md

 # Awards and Honours
+- Best paper at 2024 IEEE International Conference on Computing [Analysis and Evaluation of User Acceptance Mobile E-Learning Continuing Medical Education Using Modification TAM 2 and ECT] (https://ieeexplore.ieee.org/abstract/document/10928173/)
 - Best presenter at The 8th International Conference On Electrical, Electronics And Information Engineering 2023
 - The first winner of Inovasi Surabaya Competition 2022 ( Halal City App)
 - Best Graphistry App  at Tiger Graph Web App Hackathon 2021